xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/servo/page.md

 {% callout type="warning" title="Power consumption" %}
 Servos can draw a lot of power, especially when they are moving.
 Make sure to use a power supply that can provide enough current to power your servo.

-Powering the servo directly from the micro-controller can cause the micro-controller to reset or behave erratically.
+Powering the servo directly from the microcontroller can cause the microcontroller to reset or behave erratically.
 Always power the servo from a separate power supply.
 {% /callout %}

 ## Resources